Breeders’ Cup Betting Offers 2021

 - D. Wayne Lukas is the most successful trainer, with 20 wins

-- The US has produced more Breeders’ Cup Classic winners than any other country, with Great Britain and Ireland coming up next
+- The US has produced more Breeders’ Cup Classic winners than any other country with 272, with Ireland (32) and Great Britain (22) coming up next.

 - Every Breeders’ Cup race has 14 starters with the exception of the Dirt Mile, which has 12